roberts-ivanovs/bitcoin-tcp-handshake/README.md

 $ dig seed.bitcoin.sipa.be +short
 ```

-Then, run the handshake tool, by setting one of the IP addresses to the `PEER_ADDRESS` environment variable:
+Then, run the handshake tool, you need to set the IP addresses to the `PEER_ADDRESS` environment variable:

 ```bash
 # Option 1